RELATO/tgen/README.md

 The top line is expected to be the column headers and each value

-Currently only simple comma separated values are supported.
-Not even CSV format but a variety of formats will be allowed later:
+Currently only csv, tsv and custom separators are supported.
+A variety of formats will be allowed later:

 - comma separated values
 - tab separated valus
 - key value pairs: each line `key=value` with empty line between records
+- fixed column widths
 - XML markup: <key1>value1</key1>

 ### ODBC